smart-on-fhir/cumulus-aggregator/README.md

 #### Accessing via Amazon account

-If your access does not need external access, remove/comment the `Domain` resource under `SiteApiGateway` inside of template.yaml
+If your aggregator does not need public external access, remove/comment the `Domain` resource under `SiteApiGateway` inside of template.yaml

 ### Deployment